 VII.
-CONCLUSIONS AND FUTURE WORK
+CONCLUSIONS

 An anytime algorithm for synthesizing a control policy for a robot interacting with multiple environment agents with the objective of maximizing the probability for the robot to satisfy a given temporal logic specification was proposed.
-Each environment agent is modeled by a Markov chain whereas the robot is modeled by a finite transition system (in the deterministic case) or Markov decision process (in the stochastic case).
+Each environment agent is modeled by a Markov chain.
+The robot is modeled by a finite transition system (in the deterministic case) or Markov decision process (in the stochastic case).
 The proposed algorithm progressively computes a sequence of control policies, taking into account only a small subset of the environment agents initially and successively adding more agents to the synthesis procedure in each iteration until we hit the constraints on computational resources.
-Incremental construction of various objects needed to be computed during the synthesis procedure was proposed.
-Experimental results showed that not only we obtain a reasonable solution much faster than existing approaches, but we are also able to obtain an optimal solution faster than existing approaches.
+Experimental results show that our method produces a good solution faster than existing approaches.
+We are also able to obtain an optimal solution faster than existing approaches.